-The Other Side” is family history, fictionalised.
-The characters in this story are based on real people and the events were real but this isn’t exactly how it happened.
 There were two houses on opposite sides of the river, each occupied by a brother.
 They were separated first by politics, then by love.
 After one brother “stole” the other’s wife and son a deadly enmity grew between the households, until World War Two when the men were called up and the women and children left the river.
-The family never recovered and although both brothers returned from the war they never spoke to each other again.
+Although both brothers returned from the war they never spoke to each other again and the family never recovered.

-It happened at a real place.
 The photograph below shows the site where one of the two houses was located.
 It was built right on the waterfront, with a “drive in” parking area for the boat.
 It was demolished around 2014.
 All that remains is a sturdy sandstone wall.

 THE OTHER SIDE